Showing posts with label PD - arcade. Show all posts

 No matter how much I try, I still panic!!

-Yup, there are only three types of monsters but that doesn't mean their numbers are limited or boring.
-The first is a "Creature" and is pretty gullible and easy to avoid or kill.
+Yup, there are only three types of monsters, but that doesn't mean that's boring.
+The first is a "Creature" and is gullible and easy to avoid or kill.
 However, the other two aren't so dumb and possess a freakishly cunning AI.
-Next is "Boss" who is tough and then "Don", well, he's the real boss.
+"Boss" is tough, and "Don", well, he's the real boss.
 Try not to anger them!!

-Also, it takes a greater falling distance to kill the stronger nasties but you are rewarded with lots of extra points.
+Also, it takes a greater falling distance to kill the stronger nasties, but you are rewarded with lots of points.
 However, if you fail to smash in their faces with a spade, then they angrily climb out looking for blood!!
 Finally, watch out for that time limit.
-Don't dawdle and get these beasts killed before your oxygen runs out - I'm never a fan of timers!
+Don't dawdle and get these beasts killed before your oxygen runs out.

 Right, let's check out an in-game screenshot...